FilipMalczak/recordtuples/README.md

 Tuples are a tricky thing.
 Some love them, some hate them.
 Nontheless, there is a niche on the market that for a long time has been filled by [javatuples](https://github.com/javatuples/javatuples).

 Unfortunately, that project is a bit stale.
-JDK14 introduced records, which are a perfect tool to implement tuples.
+JDK14 introduced (and JDK16 stabilized) records, which are a perfect tool to implement tuples.
 So, here we go.

 Most of the sources of this project are generated.
 Have a look at [recordDefinition(...) method in the buildscript](./build.gradle).